 National Board Certified Teachers NBCT

-What does it mean to be National Board Certified Teachers?
+What does it mean to be a National Board Certified Teacher?

-Teachers who receive the National Board Certified Teachers (NBCT) certification (which can take up to three years to complete) have demonstrated their understanding of national, rigorous teaching standards as well as their ability to implement educational practices that are research-based.
+Teachers who receive the National Board Certified Teachers (NBCT) licensure (which can take up to three years to complete) have demonstrated their understanding of national, rigorous teaching standards as well as their ability to implement educational practices that are research-based.
+Those who achieve certification are also eligible to receive the Master Professional Educator designation on their teaching license.

 Arkansas Candidate Support for National Board Certified Teachers

+Currently, the Division of Elementary and Secondary Education is not providing state funding for the four component submissions or release days.
+However, an annual bonus will be paid up to a possible 10 years once certification is achieved.
 Support meetings are held at various sites throughout the state for NBCT candidates.
 These meetings begin in the fall and continue through the spring.
-Locations of support sites are determined by the number of registrations in the different areas of the state.
-In 2020-2021, these meetings will be held virtually.
-Support meetings are facilitated by Arkansas NBCTs and provide guidance and resources to NBCT candidates as they prepare their NBCTs submissions.
+Locations of support sites are determined by the number of registrants in the different areas of the state.
+In 2022-2023, these meetings will be held in person and virtually at the discretion of the site facilitator.
+Support meetings are facilitated by Arkansas NBCTs and provide guidance and resources to NBCT candidates as they prepare their components for submission.

 Component Cost Reimbursement

 Reimbursement of one component may be available after bonuses are paid.
-This reimbursement is for candidates with passing scores who have not received previous support funding.
-If a candidate is interested, please review the attachment of the Reimbursement Application.
-This application is due each year in May.
-Bloomboard and National Board have financial options.
+This reimbursement is for initial candidates with passing scores who have not received previous funding support.
+If a candidate is interested, please review the requirements on the Reimbursement Application.
+This application is due each year by May 1.
 Please call our office to learn more.

 For more information, please contact: